 He also has been working with the University of Washington because Western tent caterpillars have been overly abundant there this year.
 Bernard said it would be interesting to see if Western tent caterpillars cause the same problems as ETC. In earlier experiments, it was found that Michigan ETC can cause abortions.

+"We don't think this phenomena is limited to caterpillars of this state," said Sebastian."If we can show that Eastern tent caterpillars from several states--Kentucky, Michigan, Georgia, New York--can cause abortions, then we can assume any Eastern tent caterpillars can cause problems," said Bernard.
+"Sooner or later some farm is going to have an abortion problem and have lots of caterpillars.
+Then we can be proactive and answer the questions rather than being reactive and trying to find the answers."Bernard and Sebastian are aware of only two cases of pericarditis (heart problems) associated with the syndrome that occurred during the MRLS outbreaks.
+Both cases were from Northern Kentucky.
+Bernard said he has not seen any abortions, problem foals, or uveitis (eye) problems attributed to MRLS this year.
 "We're glad the Kentucky Thoroughbred Owners and Breeders (KTOB) Foundation was able to fund this project and others, and we're looking forward to sending these results out to our Think Tank group composed of local researchers, practicing veterinarians, and seven scientific researchers in the United States outside of Kentucky.
 We will be awaiting their responses and thoughts," said David Switzer, executive director of the KTOB and Kentucky Thoroughbred Association.